 Whitelisting on Instagram, Facebook, TikTok, and other social media platforms means that an influencer gives a brand access to their accounts in order to have more control over ad placements.

-Once whitelisted, a brand can use the influencer account to boost content the influencer has already posted or publish new content.
+Once whitelisted, a brand can use the influencer account to publish new content or boost content the influencer has already posted.
 On Facebook and Instagram, whitelisting allows brands to create new posts or edit and boost existing posts.
 On TikTok, the influencer must approve each new video and provide the brand with a unique code for each boosted video.

 Whitelisting allows brands to:

 - Access influencer profiles, content, audiences, and analytics